 While each state has slightly different variations of requirements for forming an LLC, they all adhere to these same general principles:

-- Choose a business name: There are 3 rules your LLC name needs to follow:
+1) Choose a business name.
+In naming your brokerage, there are 3 rules your LLC needs to follow:

 Your business name is automatically registered with your state when you register your LLC, so you do not have to go through a separate process.